MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 2. Click the app name to go to the app details page, and then select **Update available** to review details of the update.

     ![Screenshot of Manage apps page showing pending requests and app status ](media/custom-app-lifecycle-update-app.png)
 3. When you're ready, select **Publish** to publish the update.
-Doing this replaces the existing app, updates the version number, and changes the **App publishing status** to **Published**.
+Doing this replaces the existing app, updates the version number, and changes the **APublishing status** to **Published**.
 All app permission policies and app setup policies remain enforced for the updated app.

     If you reject the update, the earlier version of the app remains published.